digaev/jquery-time_duration_picker-rails/README.md

 ## Usage

-And this line in your application js:
+Add this line in your application js:

 ```js
 //= require jquery.timeDurationPicker